nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Contact` object residing in the `Model`.

+The `CommandBox` part keeps a reference to a `CommandBoxHistory` object, which stores the history of entered commands, allowing for the functionality of navigating to previous commands using the up/down arrow keys within the `CommandBox`.

 ### Logic component

 **API** : [`Logic.java`](https://github.com/AY2324S1-CS2103-W14-3/tp/tree/master/src/main/java/swe/context/logic/Logic.java)